Grimos10/Grimosport-backend/README.md

 # Backend Grimosport Project

-Preamble: this is an university project for the "Tecnologie Web" (Web Technology) exam.
-The project is a web application for a sport shop.
+Preamble: this is a university project for the "Tecnologie Web" (Web Technology) exam.
+The project is a web application for a sports shop.
 The project is divided in two parts: the backend and the frontend.
 This is the backend part.
 The frontend part is available at this [link](https://github.com/Grimos10/ecommerce-vue).

 The course was about learning the basics of web development, so the project is not perfect and it's not complete, it's just a prototype.
-Also was about learning Django, so I used Django and Django REST Framework to build the backend.
+It also was about learning Django, so I used Django and Django REST Framework to build the backend.

 I decided, just for fun and not beacuse it was necessary, to deploy the project on a server that I manage with a friend of mine, https://grimosport.grimos.dev (API link).